mathHeadInClouds/siberia/README.md

     function unforestify(forestified){ return thawForest(forestified)[0]; }
 ```

 Above simplified versions of `forestify` and `unforestify` you can find in file siberiaUntyped.js (below 100 lines of code), which is not used, but provided for easier learning.
-Main differences between the simplified version and the real version are, first, atom typing, and second, the real version has non-recursive version of forsetify (little hard to read, admittedly), in order to prevent a stack overflow error you otherwise would get when you're dealing with extremely large objects (such as linked list with 100,000 nodes.)
+Main differences between the simplified version and the real version are, first, atom typing, and second, the real version has non-recursive version of forestify (little hard to read, admittedly), in order to prevent a stack overflow error you otherwise would get when you're dealing with extremely large objects (such as linked list with 100,000 nodes.)

 ### Douglas Crockford